Chunleshy/Recipe-Finder-app/README.md

 Imagine the convenience of finding the perfect recipe, tailored to your available ingredients.
 It minimizes food waste, saves you last-minute trips to the grocery store, and sparks your creativity in the kitchen.
 "Recipe Finder" not only makes meal planning a breeze but also promotes sustainable cooking practices.

 ## Installation
-**Prerequisites**:

-Docker installed on your machine

-1. Clone the Repository:
-git clone <repository_URL>
-cd recipe-finder-app
-2. Build the Docker Image
-docker build -t recipe-finder-app .
-3. Run the Docker Container:
-docker run -p 8000:8000 recipe-finder-app
+You can access the app through this link [here](https://recipe-finder-project.onrender.com).

-The Recipe Finder app should now be accessible via web browser http://localhost:8000.
+The Recipe Finder app should now be accessible via web browser.